Alex-Preciado/crowdfunding-prophet/README.md

-# crowdfunding-prophet
+# Crowdfunding Prophet
-Tool for producing high quality forecasts for time series data from crowdfunding campaigns
+Tool for producing high quality forecasts for time series data from crowdfunding campaigns in []

-## Getting Started
+## Examples

-### Prerequisites

-### Installing
+- [Campaign info](https://github.com/Alex-Preciado/crowdfunding-prophet/blob/master/examples/0-Get_campaign_info.ipynb) - Use cwdprophet to get the info of a Crowdfunder campaign.

+- [List of campaigns](https://github.com/Alex-Preciado/crowdfunding-prophet/blob/master/examples/1-List_of_campaign_URLS.ipynb) - Get the list of community campaigns in [Crowdfunder](https://www.crowdfunder.co.uk).

+- [Campaigns dataset](https://github.com/Alex-Preciado/crowdfunding-prophet/blob/master/examples/2-Campaign_Info.ipynb) - Construct a database with all completed community campaigns in [Crowdfunder](https://www.crowdfunder.co.uk) using cwdprophet.

+- [Campaign donations](https://github.com/Alex-Preciado/crowdfunding-prophet/blob/master/examples/3-History_of_donations_per_campaign.ipynb) - Get the history of donations for a single campaign.

 ## Doumentation
-Documenatation for this package is generated automatically using Sphinx and can be found [here](https://crowdfunding-prophet.readthedocs.io/en/latest/).
+Documenatation for this package is generated automatically using Sphinx and can be found here: [https://crowdfunding-prophet.readthedocs.io/en/latest/](https://crowdfunding-prophet.readthedocs.io/en/latest/).

 ## Web Application
+A web app is being developed to show the applications of cwdprophet.
+It is hosted in Heroku and can be found at [https://cwdprophet.herokuapp.com](https://cwdprophet.herokuapp.com).

 ## Author
-- Jorge Alejandro Preciado López
+- Jorge Alejandro Preciado Lopez

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details